Fatimah1789/tribute-page/README.md

 # tribute-page
-A Bill Gates tribute page as a front-end project where I show some information about the Microsoft creator life.
+A Salvador Dalí tribute page as a front-end project where I show some information about the artists life.
 Made using [HTML5](https://developer.mozilla.org/es/docs/HTML/HTML5), [CSS3](https://developer.mozilla.org/es/docs/Web/CSS/CSS3), [Skeleton](http://getskeleton.com/) for code.

 - [Page]() - Final result of the project